solo-io/service-mesh-for-less-blog/README.md

 ![sidecar-1](.images/sidecar-1.png)

 One of the most common challenges that we see with service mesh adoption is the increase in operational overhead to manage the lifecycle of the sidecar for the Platform or Application owners.
-This challenge becomes particularly pronounced during proxy upgrades, such as transitioning from version 1.19 to 1.20 as depicted above
+An example is depicted above - when transitioning from 1.19 to 1.20 every proxy sidecar in the cluster must be restarted to apply the new proxy version.
+Without a proper strategy in place, this operation can lead to significant downtime and disruption.

 With a sidecar approach, users need to ensure that Kubernetes + proxy is configured to do the following:
 - Initiate the draining process and stop accepting new connections